 Tubbataha Reefs Natural Park

-The most difficult and expensive to get to of all the UNESCO World Heritage Sites is Tubbataha Reefs Natural Park, located at the heart of the Sulu Sea near Palawan.
+The most difficult and expensive to get to of all the UNESCO World Heritage Sites in the Philippines is Tubbataha Reefs Natural Park, located at the heart of the Sulu Sea near Palawan.
 It was recognized by UNESCO as a World Heritage Site in 1993.
 This natural park is a protected area of 97,030 hectares.

 The islands belonging to the Tubbataha Reefs Natural Park are uninhabited.
 It mainly serves as a nesting site for marine turtles and various species of birds and is best known for its pristine coral reef system.